 It is all well and good swearing that the family rooms will be mobile and gadget free zones, but inevitably, they will work their way in eventually.
 If you’re planning on your traditional family kitchen being the homework zone for the kids, or if you might use it as an impromptu home office, then having ample plugs and charging stations in the kitchen is a good option.

-Including a sound system in your kitchen
+Including a sound system in your family kitchen

-One of the most popular and persistent trends in the smart home automation area are multi-room sound systems.
+One of the most popular and persistent trends in the smart home automation area are multi-room audio systems.
 These are particularly useful to include in traditional family kitchen spaces, as you can listen to music whilst cooking, the kids can listen to their own music when they’re around, or you can easily play music when entertaining or having a family party.

 Clear clutter with useful kitchen storage